-Leo Kittay litigates and counsels clients on trademark, copyright, unfair competition, false advertising, right of publicity and related commercial matters across a wide array of industries, including consumer products, music and entertainment, luxury goods, apparel, insurance and financial services, beauty products, book publishing, fitness products and not-for-profit charities.
+Leo Kittay litigates and counsels clients on trademark, copyright, unfair competition, false advertising, right of publicity and related commercial matters across diverse industries, including consumer products, music and entertainment, luxury goods, apparel, insurance and financial services, beauty products, book publishing, fitness products and not-for-profit charities.

-Leo has advised multi-national companies on the launch of new brands, logos and marketing programs, formulated protection and enforcement strategies for trademark and copyright portfolios of all sizes, negotiated IP transactions, managed pre-publication review, and litigated disputes through trial before U.S. federal and state courts and administrative tribunals.
+Leo advises multinational companies on launching new brands, logos and marketing programs, formulates protection and enforcement strategies for trademark and copyright portfolios of all sizes, negotiates IP transactions, manages pre-publication review and litigates disputes through trial and appeal before U.S. federal and state courts, as well as administrative tribunals.

-Leo devotes a significant amount of his time to advising startup and emerging growth companies, from promising early-stage ventures to some of the most celebrated startups in the world, on all matters relating to brands and content.
-Assisting young companies to invest efficiently and strategically in protecting their intellectual property, he works to balance their long-term aspirations with the inevitable practical and economic constraints.
+A significant amount of Leo's time is devoted to advising startup and emerging growth companies — from promising early-stage ventures to some of the most celebrated startups in the world — on all matters relating to brands and content.
+He assists young companies in investing efficiently and strategically to protect their intellectual property and in balancing their long-term aspirations with the inevitable practical and economic constraints.

 Prior to attending law school, Leo worked as a theater and television actor in New York City for nearly ten years.

 Princeton University, A.B. in Philosophy (1996), cum laude, The Class of 1869 Prize in Ethics; Brooklyn Law School, J.D., magna cum laude (2008), Order of the Coif, Donald W. Matheson Memorial Prize, Faculty Scholar, Prince Scholar, Gerald Shargel Scholarship for Excellence in Criminal Law, Brooklyn Law Review (Articles Editor).